Hymowitz, Theodore (1934 -) | University of Illinois Archives

 Professor Hymowitz is internationally recognized for his research on soybean genetics.
 However, much of Hymowitz's early research focused on the genetics of guar or cluster bean, a leguminous plant grown in India and Pakistan.
 In 1962, Hymowitz won a Fulbright scholarship to travel to India, where he conducted extensive research on guar.
 This research led him to develop the model of trans-domestication in which humans move a wild species from its place of origin to another region and subsequently domesticate it.

 Hymowitz retired from the University of Illinois in 2004.
-He continues to publish materials on soybean genetics and history.
-Theodore Hymowitz was married and has three daughters.
+Theodore Hymowitz was married and had three daughters.

 Theodore Hymowitz, "A Soybean Saga," Paul A. Funk Recognition Program, 1991.